tzav-s/CountOfDiscount/README.md

 value of the product. (ie the value resulting from the discount).
 The extra points calculated by the formula extra_points = ceil (final value / 5)
+•Get_code () function which displays the prompts for entering its password product, checks for valid values and whether the code value entered by the user is valid, then returns the password, otherwise displays an error message.
+• Function discount_percentage () which returns the discount rate, given product code.
+• Product_points () function which calculates and returns the corresponding points in a product, given the product code and price.